fearful-symmetry/zebrasend/README.md

     help       Print this message or the help of the given subcommand(s) message    Send a string message to the printer.
-Individual words will be printed to new lines, use quotes to print on a single line options    Return the options known to the printer sgd        Send SGD commands to printer via telnet
+Individual words will be printed to new lines, use quotes to print on a single line sgd        Send SGD commands to printer via telnet
 ```